moranbar/Adaptive-Information-BSP/README.md

 <img src="3Tree__colored.jpg" alt="Abstract trees" width="900"/>

-AI-BSP is an online, general purpose POMDP solver with the state-dependent and entropy as a reward function.
+AI-BSP is an online, general purpose POMDP solver with both state-dependent and entropy as reward functions.
 It uses an adaptive approach to increase computational efficiency at run time; for more details please see the [paper](https://arxiv.org/abs/2201.05673).

 To run the code, simply clone the repository to your local machine and run